johnstonskj/datalog-specs/book/src/vnd_datalog_text/conformance.md

 ## Strict vs Lax Processing

 Two modes of operation for a conforming DATALOG-TEXT processor are described, a **strict** processing mode that, while more verbose, relies less on inference of a program's semantics.
 For example, when strict processing is enabled all relations both extensional and intensional MUST BE declared by processing instructions.
+A **lax** processing mode allows more flexibility in the source and is especially useful in dealing with Datalog written in different dialects.

 Strict processing support is RECOMMENDED, and may be enabled by the [`strict` pragma](pragmas.md#pragma-strict).
 Where behavior is required by strict processing it will be highlighted in the text.
 This specification does not define whether a conforming DATALOG-TEXT processor is required to be strict by default.